microsoft/CameraTraps/api/batch_processing/README.md

 ### API outputs

-Once your request is submitted and parameters validated, the API divides all images into shards of about 2000 images each, and send them to an Azure Machine Learning Service compute cluster for processing.
+Once your request is submitted and parameters validated, the API divides all images into shards of about 2000 images each, and send them to an [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) node pool to be scored by the model.
 Another process will monitor how many shards have been evaluated, checking every 15 minutes, and update the status of the request, which you can check via the `/task` endpoint.

-When all shards have finished processing, the `status` returned by the `/task` endpoint will have the `request_status` field as `completed`, and the `message` field contain a string that can be loaded as a json with 3 fields, each containing an URL to a downloadable file.
+When all shards have finished processing, the `status` returned by the `/task` endpoint will have the `request_status` field as `completed`, and the `message` field will contain a URL to the output file.
 The returned body looks like

 ```json
 {